 Ovidius, in his Metamorphosis, wrote that Hyppomenes was transformed into a lion and Atalanta into a lioness, which we do not find in ancient mythology.
 Indeed myth said (since myths did not start in a written way) that the two young were turned into a lion and lioness.
 Male and female sperms.
 And that’s all.
 One can guess the remaining.
 But we are not so sure that Atalanta, in which metallic gold has been dissolved, does retain her female sex.
 If I remember right, the Mercurius in which gold has been dissolved takes in a male property; indeed, it becomes a male sperm, that’s to say what in ancient superstitions was believed to give all the new life properties.
-Unless…..symbolism here does not intend Atalanta to relate to her partner Hyppomenes, but just a Mercurius that would make metallic gold ready for real incrudation, in so doing giving sex to a Mercurius, because incrudation extracts the real seed of metal (of course metals do not provide seeds).
-So we have learned that dissolving/volatilizing and incrudation are not the same operations, but dissolving/volatilizing reduces gold in a spiritual substance to then undergo real incrudation.
+Unless… symbolism here does not intend Atalanta to relate to her partner Hyppomenes, but just a Mercurius that would make metallic gold ready for real incrudation, in so doing giving sex to a Mercurius, because incrudation extracts the real seed of metal (of course metals do not provide seeds).
+So we have learned that dissolving/volatilizing and incrudation are not the same operations, but dissolving/volatilizing reduces gold in a spiritual substance to undergo real incrudation.
 That’s to say, dissolved again in different weights or proportions.
-This is why authors giving weights for Mercurius and metallic gold reactions are pretentious.
-As well as being one of the reasons why the number of salts involved in Marriages or Amalgams is a real enigma (7).
+This is why authors giving weights for Mercurius and metallic gold reactions are pretentious and one of the reasons why the number of salts involved in Marriages or Amalgams is a real enigma (7).
 Also, the same authors forgive to detail what marriage they mean.